filecoin-project/lotus/README.md

 The following sections describe how to use the lotus CLI.
 Alternately you can run lotus nodes and miners using the [Pond GUI](#pond).

+### lotus Devnet

+The current lotus build will automatically join the lotus Devnet using the genesis and bootstrap files in the `build/` directory.
+No configuration is needed.

 ### Start Daemon

 ```sh